 Any member of staff from a DPP member company may register for an account on our site, allowing you to log in to access additional resources such as downloads and event registration.
 In order to register you, we will collect information including your name, job title, and email address.
 The basis for this processing is fulfilment of our contract to provide you services under your membership.
 You will also be able to opt in to receiving email communications to update you on the DPP’s events, publications, and other work.
 You will be able to opt-out of these at any time.

-Some content on our website is available for download by non-members, upon submission of your name, company name, and email address.
-If you are a member and are logged in to our site, you will not be asked for any additional information.
+When you are logged into our website, we record which of our documents you download.
+For users who are not logged in, some content on our website is available for download by non-members, upon submission of your name, company name, and email address.
 The basis for this processing is our legitimate interest to understand who is using our materials and how.
-You will additionally be able to opt-in to further email communications, which will be delivered based upon your consent to do so.
+Users who are not logged in will additionally be asked to opt-in to further email communications from the DPP, which will be delivered based upon your consent to do so.
 You may withdraw this consent at any time.

 When you contact us via our website for any other reason, such as by using our contact form, we will collect information including your name, job title, and email address.
 The basis for this processing is to allow us to respond to your enquiry, fulfilling your legitimate interest to receive a response from us.
 You will additionally be able to opt-in to further email communications, which will be delivered based upon your consent to do so.
 You may withdraw this consent at any time.